-To change the device number by the hardware method (or jumper method), all the tools you need are a Phillips-head screwdriver and a pliers.
+To change the device number by the hardware method (or jumper method), all the tools you need are a Phillips-head screwdriver and a knife.
 Just follow the steps below:

-- 1. Turn off the disk drive and remove all cables. - 2.
-Remove the screws from the drive's cover and take off the cover. - 3.
-Now, remove the screws that hold the drive mechanism in place above the printed circuit board.
-Then gently remove the drive mechanism. - With the front of the drive facing you, the Jumper Block is on the left edge of the circuit board, all the way back.
-It's near the upper right-hand corner of Chip 04 (# 6522), with JP-1 closer to the left of the drive. - 5.
-When shipped from the factory, there are jumpers on JP-1 and on JP-2.
+- 1. Turn off the disk drive and remove all cables. - Remove the screws from the drive's cover and take off the cover. - 3.
+Now, remove the screws that hold the drive mechanism im place above the printed circuit board.
+Then gently move the drive mechanism to the left a half inch or so.
+Don't try to remove it completely because it's still connected to the board with wires. - With the front of the drive facing you, the Jumper Block is on the right edge of the circuit board, about halfway back.
+It's near the upper right-hand corner of Chip 17 (#6522), with JB1-1 closer to the front of the drive. - 5.
+When shipped from the factory, there are jumpers on JB1-1 and on JB1-2.
 This configuration makes the device number to be 8.
-The jumper is added to the old device number (8) when disconnected in other words:
+The jumper number is added to the old device number (8) when cut.
+In other words:

-Removing JP-1 makes the device number 1+8 = 9.
-Removing JP-2 makes the device number 2+8=10.
-Removing both makes the device number 1+2+8=11.
+Cutting JBl-1 makes the device number 1+8=9.
+Cutting JBl-2 makes the device number 2+8=10.
+Cutting both makes the device number 1+2+8=11.